 Under Japanese law, courts have 'reasonable discretion' to determine the fair value of the shares in appraisal actions.12 When Japanese courts rely on a valuation methodology based on financial analysis to determine fair value, discounted cash flow is usually relied on more than other methodologies.
 However, courts often attempt to weigh several approaches and may ultimately set a value that does not match any of the petitioners' suggestions.
 More importantly, it is generally considered that the fair value should reflect a fair distribution of the synergies (if any) from the transaction, which is contrary to some other jurisdictions.

-In In re Appraisal of Jupiter Telecommunications Co., Ltd. (JCOM), the Supreme Court stressed that the court should first review the procedural aspects of the transaction and if the transaction is determined to have been conducted in a 'generally accepted fair process', the court does not need to look into the substance of the valuation and may rely on the transaction price or market price depending on the structure of the transaction.15 The Supreme Court suggested that factors determinative of a 'generally accepted fair process' include measures to mitigate conflicts of interest, such as use of an independent special committee and professional or expert advice; and measures to provide shareholders a fair opportunity to make a decision on the transaction, such as fair disclosure to eliminate coercion.
+In In re Appraisal of Jupiter Telecommunications Co, Ltd (JCOM), the Supreme Court stressed that the court should first review the procedural aspects of the transaction and, if the transaction is determined to have been conducted in a generally accepted fair process, the court does not need to look into the substance of the valuation and may rely on the transaction price or market price depending on the structure of the transaction.15 The Supreme Court suggested that factors determinative of a generally accepted fair process include measures to mitigate conflicts of interest, such as the use of an independent special committee and professional or expert advice; and measures to provide shareholders a fair opportunity to make a decision on the transaction, such as fair disclosure to eliminate coercion.
 Under this framework, a court will still strictly review the substantive valuation where there was a flawed sales process that impaired arm's-length negotiations or where there is evidence of market manipulation.

 The Japanese version of the business judgement rule applies where the directors have: